 Philharmonia Baroque provides small ensembles FREE of charge that present interactive concert demonstrations in public and private educational institutions willing to host a daytime concert or assembly.
 In contrast to our Student Concert, which showcases the entire orchestra, each In-School Program focuses on the unique role of a specific group of instruments within the orchestra.
 Students will experience the sound of period instruments and learn about the history behind the music.
 In collaboration with teachers, the performers may modify the presentation content to suit the ages, musical abilities and academic levels of the student audience.
 In-School programs are suitable for music classes and many other academic or arts based classes.

-Select a link below for additional information and to apply
+Select below for additional information and to apply

 It is highly recommended that multiple music classes, student performing groups, history and other cross-disciplinary classes be included in the presentation.
-Neighboring schools are also encouraged to join together for assemblies.
-Requests do not have to originate from a music department but a host school and primary contact person should be designated.
+Neighboring schools are also encouraged to join together for assemblies as school policies allow.
+In-school Program requests do not necessarily need to originate from a school’s music department but a host school and primary contact person should be designated.

 In each In-School Program presentation:

 Here are some comments we’ve received about the In-School Program visits: